with-context-engine/repository-factory-docs/index.md

 ## Solution Architecture

-I will be referring to this diagram frequently during the documentation of this repo.
-It is meant to be an example of how all these components working together can form the basics behind a modern ML application prototype.
-This repository is able to customize itself 6 different ways, resulting in a single repo that can spawn 6 versions of itself to fulfill needs on each end of the solution.
+This diagram is gonna be super helpful for documenting this repo.
+It shows how all the components work together to form the basics of a modern ML application prototype.
+Cool thing is, this repository can customize itself six different ways, resulting in a single repo that can create six different versions of itself to meet needs on both sides of the solution.️